Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 With these terms, the seller pays for and is responsible for everything.
 The seller pays all costs and assumes all risks to the final destination.
 The buyer is only responsible for unloading the goods once they arrive at the final destination chosen by the buyer.

-We often get asked, why not get every project DDP?
+We often get asked why we do not get every project DDP.
 While it is the easiest for the buyer, it is certainly not the cheapest.
 The seller picks the shipping company and will choose the one they like best, not the cheapest or most reliable for you.
 You are putting a ton of trust in the shipping company.
 I would suggest getting a quote for DDP from your supplier, a quote for FOB, and a quote from a freight forwarder and then comparing the final total price of the two.

 Note: FOB, FAS, CFR, and CIF are specifically for waterway-based shipments (both ocean and inland waterways), while the above is for all forms of shipping, including water.
 Other forms of transportation can include rail, trucking, or air cargo.